-Lifetime Gift Tax Exclusion
+1. Lifetime Gift Tax Exclusion

-Other Federal Estate Tax Exclusions: Payment of Medical Expenses or to Educational Institutions
+2. Payment of Medical Expenses or to Educational Institutions

 A 529 Plan is a tax-advantaged college savings account.
 Income in the 529 Plan and distributions from the 529 Plan college expenses such as tuition, books, and room and board are received free of income taxes.

-Generation-Skipping Transfer (GST) Tax Exemption
+4. Generation-Skipping Transfer (GST) Tax Exemption

 The GST Tax Exemption is the amount that can be directly given to grandchildren by their grandparents without incurring a federal generation-skipping transfer tax.
-Prior to the GST Tax, grandparents would transfer money to their grandchildren (hence the generation skipping) in order to prevent their children from being subject to the estate tax.
+Prior to the GST Tax, grandparents would transfer money to their grandchildren (hence the generation-skipping) in order to avoid the parents’ generation from being subject to the estate tax.